lhb0803/NomadCoders/JavaScript/MakingChromeApp/README.md

 3. JS is already in Every machine (unlike Python)
 4. Framework: React Native, Electron, socket.io
 5. You can do A lot of things with JS: make a website, backend, chat, desktop app, machine learning

+# 2 Welcome to JavaScript

+# 3 Javascript on Browser
+## 3.0 The Document Object
+* A browser has a **document** object
+* We can call HTML tag from JS environment through an access to document object
+* We can change HTML data by changing document object's properties